x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/remove-outlook-web-app-mailbox-policy.md

 4. In the confirmation window, click **Yes** to remove the mailbox policy, or click **No** to cancel.

-### Use the Shell to remove an Outlook Web App mailbox policy
+### Use Exchange Online PowerShell to remove an Outlook Web App mailbox policy

 This example removes an Outlook Web App mailbox policy named `Policy1`.

 ```
 Remove-OwaMailboxPolicy -Name Policy1